Fork in the Road

-Fork in the Road is the 29th studio album by Canadian / American musician Neil Young, released April 7, 2009, on Reprise Records.
+Fork in the Road is the 31st studio album by Canadian / American musician Neil Young, released April 7, 2009, on Reprise Records.
 The album was released on vinyl on July 26, 2009.

+Background

 The album was inspired by Young's Lincoln Continental that had been retooled to run entirely on alternative energy, and Young's background with the Lincvolt project he has been working on alongside mechanic Jonathan Goodwin.
 The project has been to develop a viable electric energy power system for automobiles.
 Young's own 1959 Lincoln Continental will serve as their completed prototype.
 A documentary produced by Larry Johnson followed the electric car in its first long-distance trip to Washington, DC.
+Young also published his thoughts on the topic through a series of posts to the Huffington Post website.

 In November 2010, the car started a fire that caused over a million dollars of damage to a warehouse and possessions of Young stored there.
 Young blamed the fire on human error and said he and his team were committed to rebuilding the car.
 "The wall charging system was not completely tested and had never been left unattended.
 A mistake was made.
 It was not the fault of the car", he said.